How Often to Water Succulents - The Ultimate Guide

-Almost all succulents die when over watered.
+Almost all succulents die when overwatered.
 So you should keep it in mind.
-A pot with a drainage hole will help keep the water circulation to flow through it.
+A pot with a drain hole will help keep the water circulation flowing through it.
 If you are using any fertilizer, the drainage hole will help you flush the excess salts.

 OR you can get one from Amazon if that is easier for you.

-You can also use pots without a drainage hole, but then you must measure the amount of water in it.
+You can also use pots without a drainage hole, but then you must know the water requirements of that plant and measure the water amount in those pots.
 I’ll soon write a guide for it.
 But please let me know if interested.
 Audience feedback keeps us motivated ;).

 The Best Succulent Soil Mix

-The ideal soil is the one that should release the moisture earlier.
+The ideal soil is the one that should release moisture quicker.
 This may seem a little bit odd, but this will help your succulent roots to grow a lot better.

-The other benefit of using this type of soil is that it will not let your succulents over watered.
+The other benefit of using this type of soil is that it will not let your succulents be overwatered.
 So, well-draining soil is crucial for your succulent growth!

 Succulent Plant Tools Kit

-For the tools, you can use any tool by which you should be able to water your succulents easily.
-You should also be able to measure the amount of water, as it is necessary for healthy plant growth.
+You can use any tool by which you should be able to water your succulents easily.
+You should also be able to measure the water amount, as it is necessary for healthy plant growth.
 Otherwise, you may end up either over-watering or under.

 You can find many toolkits for container gardening.
 Just grab one, that contains a watering bottle with a measurement scale on it.
 For outdoor gardening, you can get a larger can with a long spout.
 So you’ll be able to water easily.

-You can get this 16 Pack tools kit on Amazon, or check many other mini gardening tools set there.
+You can get this 16 Pack tools kit for succulents on Amazon, or check many other mini gardening tools set there.

 Common Succulents Watering Mistakes and Recommendations

-People make a lot of mistakes, but the most common are 4 mistakes that are being done more often.
+People make a lot of mistakes, but the most common are the 4 mistakes that we have seen more often.
 Avoid these mistakes from the beginning to succeed in growing healthy succulents.

 Mistake #1.
 Using a pot without drainage holes